Ahmet Zappa

 When I asked Lorraine Belcher Chamberlain if Frank ever discussed any other women, she told me, “He never spoke about anyone except that girl from Australia, and [they were] going to get an apartment in San Francisco...
 I encouraged him to do whatever would make him happy, but he gave up.”
 Gail saw fit to give the lady an ‘honorable mention’ in the liner notes to the posthumous FZ:OZ release.
 She is said to have influenced the Zappa songs Echidna's Arf (Of You) and Florentine Pogen.

-‘Nellie’ was the first Down Under reporter for Rolling Stone Australia, and first met Frank in Melbourne in July 1973, when she was part of the panel on ABC TV’s Monday Conference discussing politics in the rock scene.
+‘Nellie’ was the first Down Under reporter for Rolling Stone Australia, and first met Frank in Melbourne in July 1973.
 She says her friendship – with both Frank and Gail – continued until his death, and she apparently asked Gail if she could have a sample of Frank's sperm as he lay ill.

 She interviewed Michael Hutchence three times in the eighties and can be heard dueting with him on his first solo single, Speed Kills, from the Freedom movie soundtrack (1982).
 She wrote the book Skyhooks: Million Dollar Riff (1975), contributed to AC/DC: High-Voltage Rock ‘n’ Roll: The Ultimate Illustrated History by Phil Sutcliffe (2010), penned an essay about FZ for the press kit of the documentary Eat That Question: Frank Zappa In His Own Words (2016), co-wrote (with Tina Hutchence) Michael: My Brother, Lost Boy of INXS (2018) and helped Joe Travers write the liner notes for The Roxy Performances (2018) & Zappa In New York - 40th Anniversary Deluxe Edition (2019).
 She is also “working on a bastardised memoir”.
 Like Rance Muhammitz, she has been known by many names, including Jenny Brown, Jennifer Lois Brown, Jenny Hunter Brown, Quito Ray and Emily Teechen.
 Today, she is known as Jen Jewel Brown.